ccarrero-sf/cortex_agents_summit_slack/README.md

 Once you authorize the installation, you'll land on the OAuth & Permissions page and see a Bot User OAuth Access Token.

+Keep this token as you will use it later in the .env file for SLACK_BOT_TOKEN

 ![image](img/17_authorized.png)

 Then head over to Basic Information and scroll down under the App Token section and click Generate Token and Scopes to generate an app-level token.
 Add the connections:write scope to this token and save the generated xapp token, we'll use both these tokens in just a moment.